carbon-language/carbon-lang/mlir/docs/Rationale/RationaleLinalgDialect.md

 with Linalg becoming its incarnation on tensors and buffers.
 It is complemented by the
 [Vector dialect](https://mlir.llvm.org/docs/Dialects/Vector/),
-which define structured operations on vectors, following the same rationale and design principles as Linalg.
+which defines structured operations on vectors, following the same rationale and design principles as Linalg.
 (Vector dialect includes the higher-level operations on multi-dimensional vectors and abstracts away the lowering to single-dimensional vectors).